 Research Project Overview

-To address this knowledge gap, we have embarked on a multi-facetted multi-year research project.
-This project known as It Takes a Village to Raise a Grandchild is funded, in part, through a SSHRC Partnership Engage Grant.
-Led by Dr. Christina Murray (University of Prince Edward Island), Ms. Nora Spinks and Ms. Lynne Steel (Vanier Institute of the Family), and Mr. Don Avery, (Building Grand-Families Inc.) are working together to examine the experiences of grand-families in Prince Edward Island.
+To address this knowledge gap, we had embarked on a multi-facetted multi-year research project.
+This project known as It Takes a Village to Raise a Grandchild was funded, in part, through a SSHRC Partnership Engage Grant.
+Led by Dr. Christina Murray (University of Prince Edward Island), Ms. Nora Spinks and Ms. Lynne Steel (Vanier Institute of the Family), and Mr. Don Avery, (Building Grand-Families Inc.) worked together to examine the experiences of grand-families in Prince Edward Island.

 - To raise awareness and increase understanding regarding the experiences of grandparents raising grandchildren on Prince Edward Island.

 - To explore what is known and not known about the needs of grand-families, from the perspectives of practitioners who support them and communities where they live; and,

 3. To gain a deeper understanding of the unique needs of grand-families and how these can be addressed through future research, practice and policy development and other outreach products designed to raise awareness and extend the dialogue into the future.

 Adopting a partnership engagement and participatory action design, this project brings together grand-families with those who study serve and support them.
 The overall goal of this project is to develop a cross-provincial, interdisciplinary understanding of grand-families and illuminate various issues and challenges that are impacting them across PEI.
 Through a variety of engagement activities including individual and focus group interviews, collaborative community workshops, scholarship, mentoring and networking events.